drepo-eth/site/content/_index.md

 chain.
 Moreover, they are often the central hub for software distribution within their respective ecosystems.

-This centralization leaves the repositories and the entire supply chain vulnerable to various threats.
+This centralization leaves the repositories and supply chain vulnerable to various threats.
 Decentralization can mitigate these risks.

 As depicted on this site, the decentralized software repository (_dRepo_) offers software developers and everyday consumers a more secure and reliable system.
 It